-Purpose: To take water from the Tawhiti Stream and the Tangahoe River for various plant purposes Condition requirement Means of monitoring during period under review Compliance achieved?
+Pu Purpose: To take water from the Tawhiti Stream and the Tangahoe River for various plant purposes Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Combined total abstraction limit of 30,000 m 3 over 24 hours Fonterra monitor compliance.
 Abstraction data is also telemetered to the Council and reviewed by Council officers Yes 2.
 Maximum abstraction rate in Tawhiti Stream when flow is less than 800 L/s Fonterra monitor compliance.
 Abstraction data is also telemetered to the Council and reviewed by Council officers Yes 3.
-Maintenance of minimum flows Council's telemetered sites Yes Reduced minimum flow in Tangahoe River for maximum of 21 days Council's telemetered site N/A 5.
-Maintenance of minimum flows during an emergency situation of no more than 48 hours Council's telemetered sites N/A

-Means of monitoring during period under Compliance Condition requirement review achieved?
-6. Report requirement following an emergency situation Condition 5 not exercised N/A 7.
+Maintenance of minimum flows Council's telemetered sites Yes 4.
+Reduced minimum flow in Tangahoe River for maximum of 21 days Council's telemetered site, not required N/A 5.
+Maintenance of minimum flows during an emergency situation of no more than 48 hours Council's telemetered sites Yes 6.
+Report requirement following an emergency situation Liaison with consent holder Yes 7.
 Requirements for measuring and recording flow Equipment inspected by Council.
 Data telemetered to Council Yes 8.
 Requirements for installation of water meters, data loggers, and turbidity meters Equipment inspected by Council.
-Data telemetered to Council Yes 9.
-Requirement for installation of fish screens at intakes Screens have been installed at Tangahoe intake.
-Consent variation has extended deadline for Tawhiti to 30 April 2022 Yes 10.
-Certification of water meters and data loggers Equipment inspected by Council Yes 11.
-Preparation, implementation and compliance with all plans required by consent Kaitiaki Group meetings, self-reporting, Council monitoring Yes 12.
-Preparation and submission of Tangata Whenua Involvement Plan (TWIP) Tangata Whenua Involvement Plan (version 2) provided to Council Yes 13.
-Purpose of the TWIP Council review Yes 14.
-Minimum requirements of the TWIP Council review Yes 15.
-Provision for consent holder review and amendment of TWIP Review not undertaken during monitoring period N/A 16.
-Monitoring Plan requirement Monitoring Plan revisions underway Yes 17.
-Provision of Monitoring Plan to Fish and Game for review Monitoring Plan revisions underway N/A 18.
-Implementation and compliance with Monitoring Plan Monitoring Plan revisions underway N/A 19.
-Preparation of Low Flow Contingency Plan Plan received April 2018 Yes 20.
-Recording and reporting of turbidity, abstraction volumes and river flow in accordance with consent Council review Yes 21.
-Consent holder to notify Council if measuring or recording equipment malfunctions No issues during monitoring year N/A 22.
-Equipment to be readily accessible for Council Officers to inspect and verify Council inspection Yes 23.
-Provision of Annual Performance Data Summary Report by 31 August Report received January 2022 No
+Data telemetered to Council Yes

+Condition requirement Means of monitoring during period under Compliance Condition requirement review achieved?
+9. Requirement for installation of fish screens at intakes Screens previously installed at Tangahoe intake.
+Screens installed at Tawhiti intake during March 2023 Yes Monthly report required regarding rationale for use of Tawhiti intake.
+Liaison with consent holder, no longer required once condition 9 has been met N/A Certification of water meters and data loggers Equipment inspected by Council Yes Preparation, implementation and compliance with all plans required by consent Kaitiaki Group meetings, self-reporting, Council monitoring Yes 3.
+Preparation and submission of Tangata Whenua Involvement Plan (TWIP) Tangata Whenua Involvement Plan (version 2) provided to Council previously Yes 4.
+Purpose of the TWIP Council review Yes 5.
+Minimum requirements of the TWIP Council review Yes 6.
+Provision for consent holder review and amendment of TWIP Review not undertaken during monitoring period N/A 7.
+Monitoring Plan requirement Monitoring undertaken as per plan Yes 8.
+Provision of Monitoring Plan to Fish and Game for review Liaison with consent holder Yes 9.
+Implementation and compliance with Monitoring Plan Liaison with consent holder Yes 0.
+Preparation of Low Flow Contingency Plan Plan received April 2018 Yes 11.
+Recording and reporting of turbidity, abstraction volumes and river flow in accordance with consent Council review Yes 2.
+Consent holder to notify Council if measuring or recording equipment malfunctions No issues during monitoring year N/A 3.
+Equipment to be readily accessible for Council Officers to inspect and verify Council inspection Yes 4.
+Provision of Annual Performance Data Summary Report by 31 August Report received Yes 5.
+Water Efficiency BPO Report First report due 1 June 2021 No 6.
+Provision of financial contribution for the mitigation of adverse environmental effects Payment for 2022-2023 year received Yes

 Purpose: To take water from the Tawhiti Stream and the Tangahoe River for various plant purposes Condition requirement Means of monitoring during period under review Compliance achieved?
-24. Water Efficiency BPO Report First report due 1 June 2021 No 25.
-Provision of financial contribution for the mitigation of adverse environmental effects Payment for 2020-2021 year not yet received No 26.
-Specification for financial contribution Council review Yes 27.
-Annual provision of Financial Contribution and Environmental Enhancement Report (FCEER) No enhancement projects completed yet N/A 28.
-Council review provision Next optional review in June 2026 N/A Overall assessment of consent complia this consent Overall assessment of administrative pe nce and environmental performance in respect of erformance in respect of this consent High Improvement required
+27. Specification for financial contribution Council review Yes 28.
+Annual provision of Financial Contribution and Environmental Enhancement Report (FCEER) Report not received No 29.
+Council review provision Next optional review in June 2026 N/A Overall assessment of consent complia this consent Overall assessment of administrative p erformance in respect of this consent High Improvement required